kkinnebrew/clementine/docs/Getting Started.md

 </body>
 ```

-we've now broken everything into a logical components.
+we've now broken everything into its logical components.
 Given the DOM's tree structure, we see that our views are also nested in a similar way.
 Our view *contacts-app* wraps the entire application as a logical group.
 It's two child views, *contacts-list-search* and *contact-detail* wrap together the search and list functionality, and the contact detail pane respectively.
-The children of *contacts-list-search* contain their logic sections as well, *search-field* handling the HTML input field, and the *contacts-list* wrapping a list of individual contact list items.
+The children of *contacts-list-search* contain their logical sections as well, *search-field* handling the HTML input field, and the *contacts-list* wrapping a list of individual contact list items.

 We begin to see how the tree structure allows us flexibility, to swap components and their decendents in and out.
 This may seem like overkill, and it probably is for this simple example, but as we'll see soon, it will illustrate that as applications become more complex, having reusable components such as lists and fields become more valuable.